Brad Stevenson, MD

 The second consideration is lifestyle.
 Residency is going to be full of long hours, late nights, stressful situations, and frustrations no matter where you go.
 It is the nature of the profession and training.
 It was important to me that the place in which I live not be an added source of stress.
 I was looking for someplace that was affordable, where I could get to and from the hospital in a reasonable amount of time and with as little frustration as possible, and where I would feel safe raising my family.

 SIU provides all of the above.
-I think this partly a result of the location and health care climate here but even more because of a faculty that cares about not only our training and education but our lives and well being.
+I think this is partly a result of the location and health care climate here but even more because of a faculty that cares about not only our training and education but our lives and well being.

 Casey Lythgoe, MD